Western Province · Zambia · Since the First Flood

 Arrival at Limulunga

-Men perform Kushowelela.
-Women sing Limeka and Liimba.
+Kushowelela royal salute.
+Women sing Limeka.
 The winter capital begins.

 Traditional Lozi Regalia

-The Litunga departs in full royal Lozi dress — a connection to centuries of Barotse tradition.
+The Litunga departs in full royal Lozi dress.

-• Gold beaded royal skirt (inherited from Lewanika I)
+• Gold beaded royal skirt (from Lewanika I)

 • Ceremonial royal shirt and round hat